-The early signs of ALL may be similar to the flu or other common diseases.
-A doctor should be consulted if any of the following problems occur:
+The early signs and symptoms of ALL may be like the flu or other common diseases.
+Check with your doctor if you have any of the following:

 - Easy bruising or bleeding.